Impossible Princess: Musical styles

 Musically, Impossible Princess experiments and blends different musical styles, as Minogue wanted the album to reflect her many sides.
 It is a departure from her previous sound, encompassing various elements from dance music.
 Music critics commented on the album's musical diversity.
-Marcel Anders of Orkus, and Nick Levine at Digital Spy labeled it a dance record, while a writer from Who magazine wrote the album ranges from trip hop, torch songs to scratchy guitar pop, and disco tracks.
+Marcel Anders of Orkus, and Nick Levine at Digital Spy labelled it a dance record, while a writer from Who magazine wrote the album ranges from trip hop, torch songs to scratchy guitar pop, and disco tracks.
 Sputnikmusic writers pointed out trance, rock, and alternative influences, and described the album as "something you would expect Björk to make".
 Michael Dwyer of The West Australian found the club-oriented production made the album standout.
 Chris True of AllMusic and Sal Cinquemani of Slant Magazine identified the record as part of the electronica and Britpop movements that spanned the mid-to-late 1990s.

 Impossible Princess incorporates live instrumental tracks, such as a trumpet solo by English trumpeter Guy Barker on "Through the Years".
 Minogue found this unusual because she was familiar only with the use of synthesizers on her tracks, and considered the album a mixture between synthetics and real instruments.
 The album contains several guitar-driven songs, such as "Did It Again" and "I Don't Need Anyone".
 "Did It Again" blends drums and electric guitar, which Smith found similar to the sound of The Beatles' Revolver (1966).
 "I Don't Need Anyone" is a rock song heavily influenced by Middle Eastern beats.
 Moore played drums and Bradfield played guitars on the joyful Britpop-style tracks "I Don't Need Anyone" and "Some Kind of Bliss".
 Critics compared the latter track to Motown music and the work of Manic Street Preachers.